akamai/pallas/README.md

    so no data have to be downloaded when a Jupyter notebook is restarted.
  * Remote caching – Query IDs can be cached in S3, so team mates can reproduce exact results without incurring additional costs.
- * Speed – Results are downloaded directly from S3,
-   which is much faster than using Athena API.
+ * Speed – Large results are downloaded directly from S3, which is much faster than using Athena API.
  * Pandas integration - Results can be converted to Pandas DataFrame with correct data types mapped automatically.